stormtracks/btcsuite-notes/btcsim/node.md

 #### Simulation

-Simulation is an array of actors, meaning it an array of Nodes.
+Simulation is an array of actors, meaning it is an array of Nodes.